Essential services and information for living in Australia

 When you move to another country, or make plans to spend a lot of time there, you will need to consider how you will access all of the essential services you enjoy back home.
 Here is a brief run-down of everything you need to consider.

 Lucky for you, healthcare in Australia for British expats is free due to a reciprocal agreement between Australia and the UK.
 This reciprocal agreement also extends to subsidised medicine under the Pharmaceutical Benefits Scheme.
-Upon arriving in Australia you will need to apply for a Medicare number, which will give you access to basic health coverage.
-Your Medicare card will cover you for doctors’ visits and hospital admissions as well as any standard or elected surgeries or procedures, although the wait time for these can be months or even years in some instances.
+When you arrive in Australia you will need to apply for a Medicare number, which will give you access to basic health coverage.
+Your Medicare card will also cover you for doctors’ visits and hospital admissions as well as any standard or elected surgeries or procedures, although the wait time for these can be months or even years in some instances.

 Another benefit of having private medical insurance is the tax rebate, which is particularly large for high income earners.